Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: System Model

 \section{System Model}

 As shown in Figure \ref{fig:system_model}, we consider a standard setting of distributed learning in the context of wireless communication systems with one base station (BS) and one user equipment (UE).
-Let $\mathcal{Z}=\mathcal{X}\times\mathcal{Y}$ denote the sample space.
-A learning algorithm $p(w|z)$ maps the sample $Z=(X, Y)$ drawn from the space $\mathcal{Z}$ to the hypothesis $W\in\mathcal{W}$.
-The learning model $f^{(W)}:\mathcal{X}\to\mathcal{Y}$ outputs the target variable given input data\footnote{In neural network settings, the function of learning model $f^{(W)}$ represents the network architecture while hypothesis $W$ represents the weights.}.
+Let $\mathcal{Z}=\mathcal{X}\times\mathcal{Y}$ denote the sample space, and each sample $Z\in\mathcal{Z}$ is a pair of input data $X$ and target variable $Y$, i.e., $Z=(X,Y)$.
+A learning algorithm $p(w|z)$ maps the sample $Z$ to the hypothesis $W\in\mathcal{W}$.
+The learning model $f^{(W)}:\mathcal{X}\to\mathcal{Y}$ outputs the target variable $Y$ given input data $X$\footnote{In neural network settings, the function of the learning model $f^{(W)}$ represents the network architecture, while hypothesis $W$ represents the weights.}.
 Within the setting of wireless distributed learning, the model is further separated into an encoder $f_e^{(W)}$ and a decoder $f_d^{(W)}$, deployed at the UE and BS respectively.
-The data $X$ is encoded by the encoder to signal $M$ and transmitted to the decoder over a wireless channel with side information $S$.
+The data $X$ is encoded by the encoder into signal $M$ and transmitted to the decoder over a wireless channel with side information $S$.
 In this study, we consider the channel state as side information, such as the channel state information in a practical wireless communication system.
-Hence, $s\in\mathcal{S}$ can describe a particular wireless channel and it follows the probability distribution $\mu(s)$.
+Specifically, we denote the pdf of the side information as $\mu(s)$.
+Each realization $s\in\mathcal{S}$ can characterize a specific channel condition.
 The decoder at the BS leverages the received signal $\hat{M}$ for decoding and outputs the target result $\hat{Y}$.
 These random variables constitute the following Markov chain:

 In a standard distributed learning model without wireless communication, the Markov chain can be simplified as $Y\to X\to M\to \Tilde{Y}$.